Topics Map > Critical Thinking

 What students will need

-The following workflow is meant as guidance for how you can facilitate Categorizing Grid learning activity within a classroom.
+The following workflow is meant to guide you on how you can facilitate Categorizing Grid learning activity within a classroom.

-- Select two or three related categories for organizing the information to be presented in class.
+- Select two or three related categories for organizing the information presented in class.

 - Make a list of examples of items within each category.